arun-h/statarb/README.md

 Core Idea:

-Identify stocks that move together.
+-Identify stocks that move together.

-Detect deviations (spread widens).
+-Detect deviations (spread widens).

-Buy the cheap one, short(sell) the expensive one.
+-Buy the cheap one, short(sell) the expensive one.

-Wait for price convergence and exit.
+-Wait for price convergence and exit.

-Keep the portfolio market-neutral, reducing directional risk.
+-Keep the portfolio market-neutral, reducing directional risk.

-This project focuses on NIFTY 50 futures-enabled stocks and will later integrate with broker APIs for live automated execution.
+This project focuses on NIFTY 50 futures-enabled stocks and will later integrate with broker APIs for live execution.

 ## **Project Progress Checklist**